Fugitive Snowden's options narrow as asylum requests spurned

 MOSCOW Countries in Latin America, Asia and Europe spurned asylum requests by Edward Snowden on Tuesday, despite a call by Venezuela for the world to protect the former U.S. spy agency contractor wanted by Washington for espionage.

-Snowden, who revealed secret U.S. electronic surveillance programmes, has applied for political asylum in more than a dozen countries in his search for safety from prosecution in the United States.
+Snowden, who revealed secret U.S. electronic surveillance programs, has applied for political asylum in more than a dozen countries in his search for safety from prosecution in the United States.

 The 30-year-old American is in legal limbo in the transit area of Moscow's Sheremetyevo airport, unable to fly out because he has no legal travel documents and also has no Russian visa to leave the airport.